YashwinTapdiya/netflix-gpt/README.md

 - Redux Toolkit for state management.
 - React Router Dom for routing.
 - Tailwind CSS for styling.
-- Firebase for secure user authentication and hosting platform.
+- Firebase for secure user authentication.
+- Vercel for hosting platform.
 - OpenAI GPT-3 for getting Movie Suggestion
 - TMDB API's for getting Movie details.